Safety and Health

 Injury and Illness

 If the student cannot participate in classes, rehearsals, or performances due to an injury or illness, the student should provide documentation from a doctor detailing the plan for treatment and the limitations for the student resulting from the injury and/or illness.
 Based on the doctor's recommendations, the student may be allowed to participate in classes and rehearsals on a limited basis.
-Student’s will not be encouraged to use pain medication in order to participate in class or performances.
+Students will not be encouraged to use pain medication to participate in class or performances.

 Medical Withdrawal